A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

 In step 1, $\lambda$ is varied at constant rate from $\lambda_{A}$ to $\lambda_{B}$ while keeping $\xi$ fixed at $\xi_{A}$.
 Since $\xi$ remains constant, only work is performed during this stage.
 This is like an equilibrium path but at constant $\xi$.
 However, at the end of step 1, the system is no longer in equilibrium; its state is characterized by $\lambda_{B}$ and $\xi_{A}$.
-This intermediate, nonequilibrium state is denoted by $\{M\}$ in Fig. 2.
+This intermediate, nonequilibrium state is denoted by $\{M\}$ in Fig.~2.
 This situation is analogous to a sudden quench, where the system becomes trapped in a frozen-in, nonequilibrium state.
-Although no uncompensated heat is produced during this step, the affinity is non-zero because $\lambda = f(\xi, A)$ (Cf. Appendix A).
+Although no uncompensated heat is produced during this step, the affinity is non-zero because $\lambda = f(\xi, A)$ (see Appendix B).
 In other words, at time $\tau$, there are thermodynamic forces acting on the system, but the corresponding fluxes vanish on average due to the frozen condition.
 This is consistent with the assumption that $\xi$ is held fixed.
 In step 2, the variable $\xi$ is allowed to evolve from $\xi_{A}$ to $\xi_{B}$ at fixed $\lambda = \lambda_{B}$.
-This step is necessary for the system to relax toward the final equilibrium state $\{B\}$, where $\lambda_{B} = f(\xi_{B})$ and the affinity vanishes (Cf. appendix A).
+This step is necessary for the system to relax toward the final equilibrium state $\{B\}$, where $\lambda_{B} = f(\xi_{B})$ and the affinity vanishes (see Appendix B).
 The relaxation occurs over a finite time interval, governed by the microscopic relaxation times that reflects the mechanical disequilibrium at the microscopic scale.
 Notably, step 1 is only possible under the condition that the typical macroscopic relaxation time of the nonequilibrium processes is much greater than the switching time $\tau$.
-As shown in Fig. 2, a unique equilibrium path (solid black line) connects the two equilibrium states.
+As shown in Fig.~2, a unique equilibrium path (solid black line) connects the two equilibrium states.
 On this path, the system satisfies the relation $\xi =\xi^{eq}=g(\lambda)$, reflecting the fact that $\xi$ and $\lambda$ are not independent in equilibrium.
-In contrast to the two-step process (or other nonequilibrium paths such as that shown in Fig. 2), the existence of this equilibrium pathway requires that the switching time $\tau$ be much longer than the characteristic macroscopic relaxation time of the system.
-During step 2, uncompensated heat (and corresponding entropy production) is generated, but no work is done, since $\lambda$ remains constant.
-In Fig. 3, we illustrate qualitatively this two-step process using our effective energy levels approach for a simplified three-level system for clarity.
+This relation corresponds to the equation of state of the system at constant temperature.
+In contrast to the two-step process (or other nonequilibrium paths such as that shown in Fig.~2), the existence of this equilibrium pathway requires that the switching time $\tau$ be much longer than the characteristic macroscopic relaxation time of the system.
+During step 2, uncompensated heat (and corresponding entropy production) is generated, but no work is done, since $\lambda$ remains constant. \\ In Fig.~3, we illustrate qualitatively this two-step process using the transient energy-level framework based on the extended canonical distribution, applied to a simplified three-level system for clarity.